Updated: October 6, 2021

 Most people think of writers or graphic designers when they hear the term “freelancer,” but it can actually refer to just about anyone who’s working as an independent contractor, including companies made up of no more than one person (such as a loan out for personal services).
 There are a few exceptions, such as certain sales representatives, lawyers, and doctors.
 As always, it’s also essential to make sure you’re categorizing your workers properly – maybe your hire isn’t even an independent contractor!

 This really depends on how robust your form is.
 To comply with Freelance Isn’t Free, your contract must contain:

 III) the value attributed to the services (how much money?); and

-This is the bare minimum, and in the absence of some of these terms, the law will provide a default.
+This is the bare minimum, and the law will provide a default in the absence of some of these terms.
 For example, payment will be due within 30 days of the job’s completion unless specified otherwise.
 Of course, it’s recommended you flesh out the agreement as much as possible to avoid ambiguity or fights in the future.

 Nope – the law only applies to contracts entered into on or after May 15, 2017.
 Still, you’ll want to make sure you comply going forward.

 Absolutely you can get in trouble.
 In addition to claims being brought by freelancers, if a company is found to have repeated violations enough to establish a “pattern,” it can be subject to a civil action on behalf of the city.
-Bottom line: you can be hit with a penalty of up to $25,000.
-I’d qualify that as “trouble.”
+Bottom line: Penalties for failure to comply can be as high as $25,000.
+One would probably qualify that as “trouble.”